mongodb/specifications/source/transactions/transactions.rst

 ^^^^^^^^^^^^^

-Drivers MUST unpin a ClientSession when a command within a transaction fails with a TransientTransactionError (including a server selection error).
+Drivers MUST unpin a ClientSession when a command within a transaction fails with a TransientTransactionError.
 Transient errors indicate that the transaction in question has already been aborted or that the pinned mongos is down/unavailable.
 Unpinning the session ensures that a subsequent abortTransaction does not block waiting on a server that is unreachable.

 Additionally, Drivers MUST unpin a ClientSession after running any commitTransaction or abortTransaction attempt regardless if that attempt succeeded or failed.
 After the initial commit or abort attempt, any mongos can satisfy a subsequent retry.
-Note, when the initial attempt fails with a retryable writes error, the automatic retry attempt MUST perform normal server selection to select an available mongos.
+Note, when the initial attempt fails with a retryable error, the automatic retry attempt MUST perform normal server selection to select an available mongos.

 Starting a new transaction on a pinned ClientSession MUST unpin the